 Even those users who subscribe to ESPN via their cable TV network or compatible broadband internet connection can only do so while present in the country.
 The minute they try to log in from outside the US, their connection will be blocked.

-In this article we’ll take you through the process of streaming ESPN outside of the US using a VPN so you can access ESPN from any location.
+In this article, we’ll take you through the process of streaming ESPN outside of the US using a VPN so you can access ESPN from any location.
 We go into a lot of detail about each of the VPNs that made this list, but if you just need a quick summary, here are our top choices:

 Things start getting tricky if you try to log in to the app from a location in Europe or Asia.
 Such users will be greeted with a message similar to this: